 3. Setup your Google Slides app

-Now you have your URL, you can add it to the Google Slides app in the field labelled ‘Presentation URL’.
+Now you have your URL, you can add it to the Google Slides app in the field labeled ‘Presentation URL’.

 4. Preview your results

 Once you’ve added your Google Slides presentation you have the opportunity to preview it before it gets added to a playlist.
 This helps you to determine the timing and positioning of your slides.

 - Click ‘Preview App’ and a small popup will play the presentation you have added: